Python Cheatsheet

 var_name.close()

-read() #return one big string
+read() # return one big string

-It returns a list of lines
+read-lines # returns a list of lines

-It returns one line at a time
+readline # returns one line at a time

-write () #Used to write a fixed sequence of characters to a file
+write () # Used to write a fixed sequence of characters to a file

-It is used to write a list of strings
+writelines() # Used to write a list of strings

 file = open("Hello.txt", "a")

-Exception Handling An exception is an unusual condition that results in an interruption in the flow of the program.
+An exception is an unusual condition that results in an interruption in the flow of the program.

-try and except A basic try-catch block in python.
+try and except: A basic try-catch block in python.
 When the try block throws an error, the control goes to the except block.

 try: